evannaughton/masters_project/README.md

 ## Project Description

-This repository contains the code and data analysis scripts for my Master's project titled "characterizing the radiogenomic properties of high Ki-67 index adrenocortical carcinoma".
+This repository contains the code and data analysis scripts for my Master's project titled "characterising the radiogenomic properties of high Ki-67 index adrenocortical carcinoma".
 The study involves genomic, radiomic, and statistical analyses to uncover significant biomarkers and pathways associated with aggressive adrenocortical carcinoma.